jillesvangurp/www.jillesvangurp.com/README.md

 - Syntax highlighting for fenced code blocks
 - Automatic sitemap, blog index, recent posts list and Atom feed
 - Tailwind CSS styling with minified output
+- Shell scripts launch sub processes to speed things up.
+- Uses docker to remove the need to install a lot of tools.

 ## Tool chain

-All tooling runs inside a Docker container so nothing needs to be installed locally.
+All tooling runs inside a Docker container so nothing (except for docker) needs to be installed locally.

 - **Pandoc** for converting Markdown to HTML
 - **Node.js** tooling for PostCSS and Tailwind CSS